Dismiss Modal

 • If sex is uncomfortable or painful, don't have sex until symptoms get better.

 • You may use OTC medicines for pain and fever, unless another medicine was given.
 If you have chronic liver or kidney disease, talk with your provider before using these medicines.
-Also talk with your provider if you've ever had a stomach ulcer or digestive tract bleeding.
+Also talk with your provider if you've ever had a stomach ulcer or digestive tract bleeding, or if you take any other medicines.

 Follow-up care

-Follow up with your healthcare provider, a urologist, or as advised to be sure you are responding to treatment.
+Follow up with your provider, a urologist, or as advised to be sure you are responding to treatment.
 Your provider may want to see you after you finish your antibiotics to be sure the infection has cleared.
 If a culture was taken, you may call for the results as directed.
-A culture test can help your provider know if you're on the correct antibiotic.

 Call 911

-• Pressure or pain in your bladder gets worse
+• The pressure or pain in your bladder gets worse.

-• Painful swelling of the testicle or scrotum
+• You have painful swelling of the testicle or scrotum.

 Featured in